 We are getting a lot of questions from our users about playing Drawize in bigger groups!
 Some people ask how many people can play at once, how to make the game more entertaining for bigger groups, or how to use Drawize in the Classroom or during company events.
 Drawize Teams is our answer to these questions :)

 Drawize Teams is a drawing and guessing game designed for bigger groups.
 If you have not already played Drawize before - it is a drawing and guessing game, something like an online pictionary, where one player is drawing a word while the rest of the group is trying to guess what the artist is drawing.
 It is very fun to play with your friends and family, but it can become less entertaining for large groups where everyone has to guess the same drawing and wait a lot for their turn to draw.

 Drawize Teams solves that problem - it is specifically designed for larger groups of players, to play as a fun learning game in the classroom or cool entertaining activity for your company events.
 In the Teams mode, players are grouped into teams, having players from one team cooperate together and compete with other teams.

 In each round, one player from each team will be the artist, while the remaining players from all teams have to guess as many drawings as they can.
-When someone from the team guesses one drawing, it is considered as guessed for all team members, and they should switch to and guess drawings for other teams.
+When someone from the team guesses one drawing, it is considered as guessed for all team members, and they should switch to and guess drawings made by other teams.

 So, in the single round, players have multiple drawings to guess, making the game a lot more interactive than in the classic version played in the large group.
-At the same time, having more people drawing at once means every player will get their turn drawing soon.
+At the same time, having more people drawing at once means each player will get their turn drawing soon.

 Company events - play during your company team events, virtual or in-person, strengthen interpersonal relations and practice teamwork while having fun